 - Source and Destination Station: It is the boarding station from where the passenger has to board the train, and the destination station is the last station of the journey.

 - Journey Duration: Total time of the journey.

 - Fare Details: The total fare of ticket booked.

 - Passengers’ Details: Name, age and gender of the passenger.

 How to Check PNR Status

-You can check your train PNR status in four ways:
+You can check your train PNR status in five ways:

 - Check PNR Status online through the website

 - Mobile app